aptise/peter_sslers/README.md

 deployment.

 It was also much easier to peg this to `openssl` in a linux environment for now;
-which ruled out windows.
+which ruled out Windows.

 The current version only uses `openssl` if the requisite Python modules are not installed.
-That should work on windows.
+That should work on Windows.

-If someone wants to make a PR to support windows as a fallback, it will be reviewed!
+If someone wants to make a PR to fully support Windows, it will be reviewed!

-## Where does the various data come from?
+## Where does the various data associated with Certificates come from?

-When imported, Certificates are read into "text" form and parsed for data.
+When imported, Certificates are decoded and parsed for data.

-When generated via the acme protocol, certificate data is provided in the headers.
+When generated via the ACME protocol, Certificate data is provided in the headers.

-Useful fields are duplicated from the certificate into SQL to allow for better searching.
-Certificates are not changed in any way (aside from whitespace cleanup).
+Useful fields are duplicated from the cCrtificate into SQL to allow for better searching.
+Certificates are not changed in any way, aside from the cleanup of whitespace and/or other formatting concerns.

-# Misc tips
+# Misc Tips

-So far this has been tested behind a couple of load balancers that use round-robin DNS.
+This library was designed to be deployed behind a couple of load balancers that use round-robin DNS.
 They were both in the same physical network.

 * `Nginx` is on port 80. everything in the `/.well-known directory` is proxied to an internal machine *which is not guaranteed to be up*